corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 What this means to you is that this mod is incompatible with other mods that make changes to the above six (6) planet classes.

-Compatible with [Planetary Diversity](https://steamcommunity.com/sharedfiles/filedetails/?id=819148835) because it does not overwrite the built-in planetary classes.
+Fully compatible with [Planetary Diversity](https://steamcommunity.com/sharedfiles/filedetails/?id=819148835) because that mod does not overwrite the built-in planetary classes.

-**Not** compatible with [Real Space](https://steamcommunity.com/sharedfiles/filedetails/?id=937289339), but it already activates the same art so you don't need this mod.
+**Not** compatible with [Real Space](https://steamcommunity.com/sharedfiles/filedetails/?id=937289339), but that mod already activates the same art so you don't need this one.

 **Not** compatible with achievements.
 Why?
 Planet classes are a gameplay object, even though the ultimate effect of this mod is cosmetic only.

+### When to Install

+This mod can be safely added or removed from your savegame at any time.

+### Recommended Companion Mods

+The standard planet view has a very small graphic representing your planet's environment and its sky, and so sometimes it is hard to see the alternate sky backgrounds.
+This is paricularly true for the temperate planets: tropical, continental, and ocean.
+To solve that, I _**highly**_ recommend you use [Planetary Diversity - Planet View](https://steamcommunity.com/sharedfiles/filedetails/?id=1866576239) to expand the viewport.
+As a graphics-only mod, it can be added or removed at any time.
+It is also stand-alone, so it is not required to use the rest of [Planetary Diversity](https://steamcommunity.com/sharedfiles/filedetails/?id=819148835).

 ## Changelog